-- 1. The <common state> institutions shall evolve during transitional periods, after which these institutions shall operate as described above. - Upon entry into force of this Agreement, the leaders of the two sides shall become Co-Presidents of Cyprus for three years.
-Thirty calendar months.
-Each Co-President shall be confirmed by their respective <component state> legislature, which may instead elect another person as Co-President, and which shall elect a replacement should the office of Co-President fall vacant.
-The Co-Presidents shall exercise the executive power during the first year, assisted by a Council of Ministers which they shall appoint.
-For the following two years, the executive power shall be exercised by a Council of Ministers elected by Parliament, and the Co-Presidents shall together hold the office of Head of State.
+- 1. The <common state> institutions shall evolve during transitional periods, after which these institutions shall operate as described above. - 2.
+Upon entry into force of this Agreement, the leaders of the two sides shall become Co-Presidents of Cyprus for three years.
+The Co-Presidents shall exercise the executive power during the first year, assisted by a Council of Ministers they shall appoint.
+For the following two years, the executive power shall be exercised by a Council of Ministers elected by Parliament, and the Co-Presidents shall together hold the office of Head of State. - 3. <component state> legislatures to be elected within 40 days of entry into force of this Agreement shall each nominate 24 delegates (reflecting the political composition of their legislature) to a transitional <common state> Parliament to operate for one year. - 4.
+A transitional Supreme Court shall be appointed by the Co-Presidents for one year.

-&lt;sup>7 Observation: Terminology to be adjusted when the governmental structures of the <component states> are decided.
+7 Observation: Terminology to be adjusted when the governmental structures of the <component states> are decided.